tylerthomasallen/docs/src/pages/apps/ios.md

         }

         func application(_ app: UIApplication, open url: URL, options: [UIApplicationOpenURLOptionsKey : Any] = [:]) -> Bool {
-          // handler for URI Schemes (depreciated in iOS 9.2+, but still used by some Google apps) Branch.getInstance().application(app, open: url, options: options)
+          // handler for URI Schemes (depreciated in iOS 9.2+, but still used by some apps) Branch.getInstance().application(app, open: url, options: options)
           return true
         }